balmli/no.almli.heatingcontroller/README.md

-# HeatingController
+# Heating Controller

-The 'HeatingController' is a device to easily manage temperatures and modes for thermostats and sockets for heating.
+The 'Heating Controller' is a device for easily controlling temperatures and modes for thermostats and sockets for heating.

 To switch between 'Comfort' and 'ECO' modes, just two flows are necessary: one 'Comfort' flow with comfort temperatures and modes, and one 'ECO' flow with ECO temperatures and modes.